tanishqsh/tanishqsh/README.md

-## Hi everyone 👋

-I am Tanishq – An engineer designer & entrepreneur.
+## I am Tanishq – An engineer, designer & entrepreneur.

 ⭐️ Current: Building the next-generation of off-ramp at [Palladium](https://0xPalladium.com)